 We headed back to the Hotel Cantamar restaurant for lunch and to use the internet while we killed time.

 Boarding the Boat

 Heading back to the port at about 6 pm, this time we drove through customs—they revised the paperwork and the new temporary import permit.

 We then continued to the scale so they could weigh and measure the truck and gave us a piece of paper with the details.

 Parking a little closer to the little shack office this time, we headed in and made the final arrangements for the sailing.
 You pay for the vehicle (based on size) and per passenger.

 In total, we paid around 3,000 pesos for the crossing (unfortunately, when my phone died I lost all the expenses I was tracking), or around $187 dollars for the 10-hour crossing.

 They give you your tickets, including a ticket for food in the galley (included) and then you get to sit around and wait.
 We found some shade thanks to an 18-wheeler.

-The waiting room area is pretty beat up—but features padded chairs (which many take off the seats and use as makeshift mattresses), two flat screens where they show movies, and that important A/C.
+The waiting room area is pretty beat up—but features padded chairs (which many people remove from the seats and use as makeshift mattresses on the floor), two flat screens where they show movies, and that important A/C.